MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-networking.md

 ### Walking through an example deployment

 Jane is an IT administrator just starting with AKS on Azure Stack HCI.
-She wants to deploy two Kubernetes clusters - Kubernetes cluster A and Kubernetes cluster B on her Azure Stack HCI cluster.
+She wants to deploy 2 Kubernetes clusters - Kubernetes cluster A and Kubernetes cluster B on her Azure Stack HCI cluster.
 She also wants to run a voting application on top of her cluster.
-This application has three instances of the front-end UI running across the two clusters and one instance of the backend database.
+This application has 3 instances of the front-end UI running across the two clusters and 1 instance of the backend database.

 - Kubernetes cluster A has 3 control plane nodes and 5 worker nodes
 - Kubernetes cluster B has 1 control plane node and 3 worker nodes